Asparagus, Cure for CancerApril 17, 2017

 Nugget number two.
 Asparagus has a very low glycemic index.
 That means it has virtually no effect on insulin.
 Considering that insulin is one of cancer's most potent growth factors, the lower your insulin, the less intrinsic stimulation you will get.
 You are much better off eating all your calories in the form of asparagus rather than cookies and ice cream.

 Nugget number three.
 Fiber.
 Asparagus has tons of fiber.
 Fiber pushes the calories down to your colon and nourishes all the biome in your colon.
 That's good.
 Healthy gut biome means a robust immune system.
 We like a robust immune system.

 Nugget number four.
 Glutathione.
 Asparagus is one of our best food sources of glutathione.
 Glutathione helps you rid yourself of all the negative ions that cancer seems to spew out, which help cancer growth.
 We like glutathione.

 So, what's the full story about alkalinity?
 Would asparagus apply and work if you only ate vegetables?
-The integrative cancer fellowship I took has alkalinity as one of its foundational principles, along with eating low insulin inducing foods.
-A first step in many cancer programs is to eat more vegetables with high "alkaline" qualities - mostly above ground green leafy type vegetables.
+The integrative cancer fellowship I took has alkalinity as one of its foundational principles, along with eating low insulin-inducing foods.
+The first step in many cancer programs is to eat more vegetables with high "alkaline" qualities - mostly above-ground green leafy type vegetables.
 Or, take two teaspoons of potassium bicarb a day.
 Measure your urine pH.
-You have enough vegetables when your pH gets to 7.0 on first morning void.
+You have enough vegetables when your pH gets to 7.0 on first-morning void.